Jasonzhou97/tp/docs/DeveloperGuide.md

 5. **Storage**: The system storage should be able to store and maintain at least 100 reservations with all necessary details.
 6. **Storage Access**: The system should be able to retrieve data with the given storage requirements in under 1 second.
 7. **User Access**: The system should be able to run locally with no more than 1 user with 1 database.
+8. **Phone Number**: Last 4 digits of phone number of every customer input to the system must be of unique combination.

 *{More to be added}*